| The Police was born

 of the debut-album songs and this is what will happens even in their

+following works.
 In the meanwhile, the

 "Wrigley's", a famous chewing-gums trade, asked the band